ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm64ec_porting/how-to-1.md

 }
 ```

 In the above code, the first function — generateRamp — creates the synthetic vector of a given length.
 You set the vector values using the startValue and len functions’ parameters.
-Then, you defined the dotProduct function, which multiplies two input vectors element-wise.
-Finally, you added a helper function msElapsedTime, which uses the C++ chrono library to measure the code execution time.
+Then, you define the dotProduct function, which multiplies two input vectors element-wise.
+Finally, you add a helper function msElapsedTime, which uses the C++ chrono library to measure the code execution time.

-Next, prepare another helper function below to generate two vectors, calculate their dot product, and measure the code execution time.
-You can use this function later to measure the code performance.
+Next, prepare another helper function to generate two vectors, calculate their dot product, and measure the code execution time.
+You can use this function later to measure the code performance, Add this function to `Vectors.cpp`:

 ```cpp
 double performCalculations() {